rbessin/Personal-Blog/posts/aquietplace-review.md

 ---
-title: Opinionated Review - A Quiet Place - Day One
+title: Opinionated Review - A Quiet Place
 subtitle: An opinionated review of the popular tv series Severance.
 date: 2024-07-01T11:00:00Z
+update: 2024-07-08
 tags:
   - review
   - movie
 ---

-### Introduction
+### The Prequel - Day One
 Simple words.
 Simple ideas.
 Simple objectives.
 A Quiet Place: Day One, an original thriller, recounts the first instances of a devastating alien attack on the world which forces New York City into silence.
 This gripping twist makes for an odd but interesting movie, with only a few words of dialogue, constant fast paced suspense, and a small and easily scared but likeable cat, named Frodo.

 ### Summary [(Wikipedia)](https://en.wikipedia.org/wiki/A_Quiet_Place:_Day_One)